About WBCF

 -

-to protect water quality by ensuring that riparian areas are accurately identified and protected from degradation from harvesting or road building operations.
+To protect water quality by ensuring that riparian areas are accurately identified and protected from degradation from harvesting or road building operations.

 -

-to involve licensed water users in the planning and protection of their water sources.
+To involve licensed water users in the planning and protection of their water sources.

 Visuals: